EVIDENCE-BASED TREATMENT & NEUROPSYCH EVALUATIONS

 Cassady Casey, Psy.D.

-I am a licensed clinical psychologist and neuropsychologist with extensive experience working with children, tweens, adolescents, and young adults.
+I am a licensed clinical psychologist and neuropsychologist with extensive experience working with children, adolescents, young adults, and families.
 My expertise in both therapy and assessment provides me with a unique perspective on underlying reasons for behaviors and appropriate interventions.

 I have worked and trained at hospitals and organizations in the New York metropolitan area including the following:

 The Child Mind Institute

 New York-Presbyterian/Columbia University Medical Center

 Cognitive Behavior Therapy

 SERVICES & FEES

 Evidence-Based Treatment & Neuropsychological Evaluations